NCAA Tournament First-Round Betting Tips to Consider

 The first round of the NCAA Tournament and March Madness betting is wonderful, exhausting and emotionally draining, and that’s even if your alma mater or favorite team didn’t make the field.

+It’s a lot to take in, with four networks airing games almost continuously from noon to midnight, scores constantly flickering at the top of the screen, and the chance of an upset always in the air.
 And it offers a bonanza of options for sports wagering — if not the Super Bowl (honestly, what is), then the NCAA Tournament’s first round is right behind it in terms of sports betting interest.

 It’s easy to see why, given the volume of 32 games over two days, the prospect of big upsets resulting in bigger moneyline payouts, and too many parlay options to count.
 But like a Vegas buffet, the key is to have a plan (always crab legs first) and pace yourself.

 The NCAA’s first round offers so many chances to win, and the same number of opportunities to lose.
-That in mind, here are five to help bettors navigate the most thrilling two days that March Madness has to offer.
+That in mind, here are five to help college basketball bettors navigate the most thrilling two days that March Madness has to offer.

 How to Bet on the NCAA Tournament First Round